Article Picture

 169 Dolphin St, Coogee NSW 2034, Australia

-Coogee Pavilion Rooftop is a local oasis where guests can enjoy sensational Mediterranean-influenced food, great company and an unrivalled view of the breathtaking Coogee shoreline.
-This bar houses pizzas, burgers and Mediterranean fare over 3 floors, with a rooftop terrace and a games arena.
+Coogee Pavilion Rooftop is a local oasis where guests can enjoy sensational Mediterranean-influenced food, great company, and an unrivalled view of the breathtaking Coogee shoreline.
+This bar has three floors and serves pizzas, burgers, and Mediterranean fare.
+It also has a rooftop terrace and a games arena.

-It caters to a wide range of tastes and occasions, whether you're fresh off the beach and ready for a snack, or out with friends and looking for cocktails at sunset.
-As said above this bar has the Rooftop houses four indoor and outdoor bars each with its own exotic flair.
-Choose to bask among overflowing greenery or dine surrounded by mismatched Moroccan tiles.
-Whichever bar you choose, be sure to order from the Mediterranean menu developed by Executive Chef Jordan Toft and packed with lip-smacking flavours.
+It caters to a wide range of tastes and occasions,you'reer you're fresh off the beach and ready for a snack or out with friends and looking for cocktails at sunset.
+The Rooftop houses four indoor and outdoor bars, each with its exotic flair.
+Choose to bask in overflowing greenery or dine surrounded by mismatched Moroccan tiles.
+Whichever bar you choose, order from the Mediterranean menu developed by Executive Chef Jordan Toft and packed with lip-smacking flavours.

 3. The Newport